yookue/javadoc-docent-maven-plugin/README.md

 ## License

-This code is under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) See the `NOTICE.txt` file for required notices and attributions.
+This project is under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)

+See the `NOTICE.txt` file for required notices and attributions.

+## Donation

+You like this package?
+Then [donate to Yookue](https://yookue.com/public/donate) to support the development.

 ## Website